xstraven/writer-app/README.md

 An opinionated starter template for an AI-assisted story writing app.

 - Backend: FastAPI with Pydantic for structured models
-- Frontend: Reflex (Python-native UI) calling the FastAPI API
+- Frontend: (TBD) — this repository currently focuses on the FastAPI API
 - LLM: OpenRouter chat completions (pluggable model)
 - Package manager: uv